neemchand/ec2-api/readme.md

 ## **How it works**
 Steps to Send custom messages:
-1. User signup
+1. User sign up
   - User needs to sign up to the platform.

 2. Create ec2 Instance
-  - Clik on create Instance button in navigation.
+  - Click on create Instance button in navigation.
   - Fill in the form and provide following details for your instance.
     a) Select key-pair name to login to server.
-        -If you do not have a key-pair click on the add keypair button and generate a new key pair -Download the {your-key}.pem file and keep it in safe place so that you can login to the server with this key later.
+        -If you do not have a key-pair click on the add keypair button and generate a new key pair -Download the {your-key}.pem file and keep it at safe place so that you can login to the server with this key later.
     b) Select security group.
          -You can create your own customized security group too. c)Add Tags.

 3. Connect to your server.
-   - visit dashboard by clicking Home link from navigation.
+   - Visit dashboard by clicking Home link from navigation.
    - Use folowing command to connect to your new server through ssh terminal.
+        >
-      ```ssh -i {key_name}.pem ubuntu@{Instance ip}```
+        ssh -i {key_name}.pem ubuntu@{Instance ip}

-  In this way each user can send customized slack messages to multiple channels.
+  In this way each user can create multiple ec2 instances easily and view the status and configurations for each of them.